-The curriculum encompasses a strong geosciences core, and includes integrating field studies in the Colorado Rocky Mountains and elsewhere with extensive on-campus classroom and laboratory studies.
+The Major in Geology provides an academic and practical basis for diverse professional Earth science, environmental, and other careers.
+The curriculum encompasses a strong geosciences core, and includes integrating field studies in the Rocky Mountains and elsewhere with on-campus classroom and laboratory studies.
 Students complete courses in mathematics, physical sciences, communications, and the liberal arts to develop effective quantitative, decision making, and communications skills.
 Four concentrations are offered to allow focus on specialized career interests: Geology, Environmental Geology, Geophysics, and Hydrogeology.

 Learning Objectives